Cadhig/Wordle/README.md

 # Wordle
-A remake of the NYT Wordle browser game.

-## Description
-This project is a full stack project, It contains both the backend and frontend directories.
-This project uses `nodemon` to keep the servers running and auto-restarting.
-This project uses `express` to serve frontend and backend.
-This project hosts the frontend/static assets in the `frontend/public` directory The backend expects the body content to be `JSON`
+This project is a remake of the popular NYT Wordle game.
+Users interact with a virtual keyboard to guess a hidden word, receiving feedback on their guesses in terms of letter correctness and position.

-## How to run
+## Features
+- Interactive virtual keyboard for user input
+- Validation of guess length (max 5 characters)
+- Visual feedbback on guess accuracy
+- Dictionary API for word validity
+- Game ending conditions based on the correct guess, or guess limit

+## Tech Used
+- JavaScript
+- Node.js
+- Express.js
+- Tailwind CSS

+# Getting Started
+To run this project locally: <br>
-0. Clone this repo
+- Clone this repo
-1. Run `npm install` in `/frontend` and `/backend`
+- Run `npm install` in `/frontend` and `/backend`
-2. Run `npm start` in `/frontend` and `/backend`
+- Run `npm start` in `/frontend` and `/backend`
-3. Create `.env` file in `/frontend/.env` fill with:
+- Create `.env` file in `/frontend/.env` fill with:
 ```env
 BACKEND="http://127.0.0.1:3000"
 ```